Large Deviations of a Network of Neurons with Dynamic Sparse Random Connections: Introduction

 Our network has the structure of a sparse random graph with edges which are directed and weighted.
 In neuroscience and social network theory in particular, there is an enormous literature devoted to the study of complex networks \cite{sporns2011networks,robins2007introduction}.
-There is also a rich mathematical literature on random graphs; see for example \cite{durrett2007random,barra2011equilibrium,dommers2010ising,Lowe:11}.
-The connection model in this paper may be thought of as an Erdos-Renyi random weighted graph.
-In other words, as the network grows, the number of vertices increases uniformly, but the connection strength between any two vertices is random, such that the probability of a strong connection decreases as the lattice distance increases.
+In the mathematics literature, the papers \cite{delattre2016hawkes,delattre2016note,coppini2020law,bayraktar2020graphon} determine the limiting behavior for dynamics on Erdos-Renyi random graphs where the typical number of afferent edges on each node diverges with the system size.
+In the large $N$ limit, the behavior of such networks becomes analogous to the mean-field equations in \eqref{eq:meanfieldbasic}.
+By contrast, in the model of this paper, as the network grows, the typical number of afferent edges per neuron does not diverge with $N$.
+In the model of this paper, the connection strength between any two vertices is random, such that the probability of a strong connection decreases as the lattice distance increases.
 Furthermore the connections are correlated, with the correlation between two connections dependent on the lattice distance between the heads and tails.
-Broadly speaking, the resulting network structure is that of a `small-world', with a high degree of local connectivity on average, but also some long-range connections \cite{watts-strogatz:98}.

-It would be of interest to see if some of the literature on the Large Deviations of random matrices and graphs could improve the results in this paper \cite{guionnet2009large}.
-For example, \cite{chatterjee2011large} find a Large Deviations Principle for Erdos-Renyi random graphs.
-Although our model is different to theirs, since the probability of an edge existing between two vertices is not uniform throughout the graph, it seems likely that if their results on the asymptotic clustering of edges could be generalised to our context then some of our bounds could be improved (such as in Lemma \ref{Lemma: Bound XZ 1} where we make the assumption of complete connectivity throughout the cube $V_m$).

-Various authors have analysed the thermodynamic limit of Gibbs systems with disordered interactions, including \cite{zegarlinski1991interactions,seppalainen1995entropy,comets2001ordered,guionnet1996decay}.
-There has also been some study recently of the effect of disorder on mean-field coupled oscillators on a lattice, see for instance \cite{dai1996mckean,giacomin-lucon-etal:11,lucon-stannat:13,luccon2015long,cabana2016large}.
-In these works, the disorder is added at each lattice point and sampled independently from a fixed distribution.
-The behaviour of the finite-size system is then studied through its empirical measure.
-Our work has some formal similarities, except that in our case the disorder is manifested in the random connections, the interactions are sparse and unscaled and we study the behaviour of the process-level empirical measure which captures system-wide correlations.
-Finally, there has been some recent interest in the asymptotics of the empirical measure of completely connected networks of interacting particles, with the connection strength sampled from a probability distribution and scaled by $N^{-\frac{1}{2}}$ \cite{ben-arous-guionnet:95,moynot-samuelides:02,touboul2012limits,cabana2013large,faugeras-maclaurin:15, cabana2016large}.
+We are able to obtain an understanding of the limiting behavior because the joint law of the dynamics and edges is invariant under a translation of the lattice.
+This means that instead of working with the standard empirical measure, we must work with the `Level 3' empirical process that understands correlations between different particles \cite{ellis:85}.